reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.8.13 =
+* Added:      `class` argument to the Redux Arguments, section array, and metabox array.
+If set, a class will be appended to whichever level is used.
+This allows further customization for our users.

 = 3.2.8.12 =
 * Fixed:      Small fix for validation if subsection parent is free of errors, remove the red highlight when not expanded.
 * Fixed:      Small CSS classes for flashing fonts where web-font-loader.